Mind War: Reviews

-Jules-Pierre Malartre, writing in the science fiction review site, Den of Geek, notes that the episode is episode is "heavy on sci-fi and social issues", and deals with concepts such as "equality and the potential of human evolution."
+Jules-Pierre Malartre, writing in the science fiction review site, Den of Geek, notes that the episode is "heavy on sci-fi and social issues" and deals with concepts such as "equality and the potential of human evolution".
 Malartre also highlights Walter Koenig's performance as Bester: "Babylon 5 would produce a number of villains over the course of its five seasons, but Bester comes out as the best of the lot, thanks in great part to Koenig's unique performance, at once charismatic and chilling."